Magicalex/rtorrent-cleaner/README.md

 ## Requirements

-- php 5.6 and above with extension php-bcmath and php-dom
+- php 5.6 and above with extension xmlrpc xmlreader

 ## Installation